 If you wish to rent a boat for 6 to 7 people, the daily rent is between 110€ and 140€.

-Additionally you can expect to pay between 35€ and 40€ on gas for the boat.
+Additionally, you can expect to pay between 35€ and 40€ for gas for the boat.

 Boat Ride in Palaiokastritsa